dragon-warrior-nyc/es-guide/search-queries/introducing-the-query-dsl.md

-# Introducing the Query DSL
+# Introducing the Query Domain-Specific Language (DSL)

 ## Matching all documents